 Use gentle acids like Glycolic, Lactic or Mandelic to improve your skin texture and treat hyperpigmentation.
 Use Salicylic Acid to treat and prevent acne.
 If you’re still scared of trying chemical exfoliation because of the word ‘acids’, get into exfoliating toners.
 They typically come in Glycolic acids that are easier to use.
 But be careful when using exfoliating toners.
 Just because they are ‘toners’ doesn’t mean you should exfoliate every day.
 Over exfoliation is a thing and can also damage your skin.

-Not wearing sunscreen daily.
+Not wearing sunscreen daily

-The biggest skincare sin you are probably committing is not wearing sunscreen daily.
+The biggest skin sin you are probably committing is not wearing sunscreen daily.
 I wouldn’t exactly blame anyone for this because there hasn’t been that much SPF awareness until recent times.
 I mean I also started wearing SPF regularly for an entire year and I’ve seen the difference it makes with my skin.
 Regardless of how basic or robust your skincare routine is, you should be wearing sunscreen daily.
 Imagine spending all that time and money on great skincare products, doing your AM and PM routine religiously but you’re not wearing sunscreen during the day.
 You’re literally wasting your time.

 Sunscreen protects your skin from harmful UVA/UVB sun rays that penetrate into the skin and cause damage like premature ageing.
 So while you are treating your skin with different toners and serums, not finishing up your routine with SPF is basically undoing all your hard work.
 Please get into the habit of wearing sunscreen daily.
 All of the hyperpigmentation you seem to be struggling with will disappear when you combine the right products with a great SPF (nothing lower than 50).

 Again, I’ll like to reiterate that it is not the number of products you use but the quality and consistency in using them.
 You can have an entire Korean 10 Step routine but you’re not consistent.
 Meanwhile, what will probably work for you is the simple routine of Cleanse, Tone, Exfoliate, Moisturise and Protect.
 Find a routine that works for you.
 Follow the right techniques.
-Ensure you’re not committing any of the six skincare sins above.
-Check back by the end of 2020.
+Ensure you’re not committing any of the six skin sins above.
+Check back by the end of the year.
 I promise you will see the staggering difference.

 Ebun Oluwole is a Content Strategist by day and Lifestyle & Travel blogger by night.
 She’s currently obsessed with strength training, Korean skincare and solo travel.
 You can learn more about her through her blog at Ebun & Life.